AU Pair Resume: Examples and Tips

 See Why My Perfect Resume is a 5-Star Resume Builder

-Don’t worry about finding the right layout — with these templates, building and customizing your resume is a breeze.
+Don’t worry about finding the right layout — with these templates, building and customizing your resume with our resume builder is a breeze.

-This classic layout uses bold fonts and subtle colors to highlight section headings.
+This classic layout uses bold resume fonts and subtle colors to highlight section headings.

 This template is pleasing to the eye thanks to the splash of color in the header.
 The two-column layout makes each section easily scannable.